Gudradain/spirit-island-template/_docs/board_front.md

           - make-fast: One of your Powers may be Fast
           - add-presence(X): Add a Presence up to X Range
 		  - add-presence(X,Y): Add a Presence with Y conditions at X Range
-          - add-presence(X,Y,Z,...,W): Add a Presence with Y, Z, ... conditions at X Range
+          - add-presence(X,Y,Z,...,and/or): Add a Presence with multiple Y, Z, ... conditions at X Range, the last parameter must be 'or' or 'and'.
 			- Y, Z, and so on can be terrain types (including dual types), tokens, invaders, invader pieces, dahan, blight, etc.
-			- If using more than just Y, the last parameter W must be 'or' or 'and'.
-For example, add-presence(3,jungle,beast,or) as seen on Sharp Fangs or add-presence(2,town,city,blight,or) from Vengeance
+			- If using more than just Y, the last parameter must be 'or' or 'and'.
+			- For example, add-presence(3,jungle,beast,or) as seen on Sharp Fangs or add-presence(2,town,city,blight,or) from Vengeance
 		  - add-presence(2,text,your_text_here): adds arbitrary text in case the desired option is not implemented
+		  - add-presence(2,token,and/or,token_type): allows for adding tokens in addition to or instead of presence
+		    - For example, add-presence(3,token,and,beast) is Many Minds, add-presence(1,token,or,disease) is Vengeance
           - move-presence(X): Move a Presence up to X Range
           - presence-no-range: Add a presence anywhere (as seen on Finder)
           - ignore-range: Ignore Range this turn (as seen on Finder)